POTUS: Or, Behind Every Great Dumbass Are Seven Women Trying to Keep Him Alive: Plot summary

 The show centers around a PR nightmare for the White House while seven women try to keep the President out of trouble.

 Cast

 Reception

 Jesse Green, chief theatre critic for The New York Times, gave the production a mixed review, stating, "As a farce, 'POTUS' still plays by old and almost definitionally male rules; farce is built on tropes of domination and violence.
 On the other hand, and more happily, 'POTUS' lets us experience the double-bind of exceptional women unmediated by the men who depend on their complicity."

-The Washington Post theatre critic Peter Marks compared the show favorably to that of a mix between Saturday Night Live and Veep.
+The Washington Post theatre critic Peter Marks compared the show favorably to that of a mix between Saturday Night Live (SNL) and Veep.
 He also praised its cast and in particular its director Susan Stroman for orchestrating the chaos on stage, writing, "Veteran director Susan Stroman is a choreographer by training.
 She has the mechanics of farce down pat, a knowledge base that ensures this team at all times has clockwork timing in its arsenal."